aws-samples/serverless-patterns/sfn-glue-sync-cdk/README.md

 ```bash
 aws stepfunctions start-execution --state-machine-arn "{StateMachineArn}" --input "{\"message\": \"Hello from sfn glue step\"}"
 ```
-Note - Account Number is masked in all the outputs.
+:information_source: Account Number is masked in all the outputs.

 ### output: